updated

 In the winter: borrow our snowshoes, cross country skis or come along with us on regular vintage snowmobile rides.

 We love our campfires, swimming, boating, snowmobiling, learning.... there isn't much that we don't love.
 We are a family who is enthusiastic about living off the land and are working our way towards a more self sufficient lifestyle everyday.
 We have a passion for life and all the beauty it has to offer.
-Our favorite part of the workaway experience is the friendships and connections that we have made so far and we truly look forward to all the new friendships to come.
+Our favorite part of the workaway experience is most definetly all the wonderful friendships and connections that we have made so far and we truly look forward to all the new friendships to come.

 Looking forward to meeting you!